shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 # Webhooks

 {% include info title="Beta" content="Webhooks is currently in beta.
-If you would like to join the beta, please email: [webhooks-beta@shotgunsoftware.com](mailto:webhooks-beta@shotgunsoftware.com)" %}
+Join the [webhooks community forum](https://community.shotgunsoftware.com/c/webhooks) to learn more and participate." %}

 Webhooks allow a service you control to be notified of events that occur in Shotgun.
 When you create a webhook, you specify the type of event you are interested in and tell Shotgun what URL to send data to when it is triggered.
 Once the relevant event happens in Shotgun, a payload of data describing the event will be sent to the webhook’s URL.
 This allows you to build tight integrations with Shotgun and automate portions of your workflow.